JoeManto/XCT/README.md

 Description
 ---
+**Saveable Enviroment Context**

+Enviroment Context is the preconditions of your tests, see **Test Environment Context Flags**

-**@saveable** use the '$' token infront of a value you wish to not enter in the future.
+**@saveable** use the '$' token infront of a value to preform a inline save.

+> Alternatively, edits to `~/.xctrc` will count as a spot for saveable environment context.
+It should be noted though that inline enviroment saves have precedence over .xctrc.
+It's recommended to have the defualt fall back enviroment context in .xctrc and short term enviroment context changes by inline saves.
+**inline saves do not override .xctrc**

+e.g.
+Run a test and inline save the test target

-eg. `XCT -t $someViewControllerTests -s someUIButton` so, the next test is `XCT -s someUIButton`
+`XCT -t $someViewControllerTests -s someUIButton`

+Run a test using that inline saved test target

+`XCT -s someUIButton`

+or, to simply run the last test

+`XCT`